 3. Backing Compliance and Reporting

-- Gathering Traffic Data: Most statutes, like GDPR and HIPAA, insist that businesses maintain vast records of network activity.
+- Gathering Traffic Data: Monitoring network traffic is crucial as most statutes, like GDPR and HIPAA, insist that businesses maintain vast records of network activity.
 Network security analysis makes data gathering much easier, ensuring companies stay in compliance without doing all the work manually.
+Network Traffic Analysis (NTA) makes data gathering much easier, ensuring companies stay in compliance with regulatory standards.

 - Visualization of Network Data: High-level tools offer control rooms and graphical views of the traffic.
 This allows network administrators to visually identify patterns, vulnerabilities, and outliers in order to make improved decisions.